fermga/TNFR-LFS/docs/cli.md

-The repository ships with ``examples/quickstart.sh`` which executes the end-to-end flow (CSV → baseline → analyze → suggest → report → write-set) using the bundled synthetic stint.
+The repository ships with ``examples/quickstart.sh`` which executes the end-to-end flow (CSV → baseline → analyze → suggest → report → write-set) using the bundled baseline dataset ``data/BL1_XFG_baseline.csv``.
 The script stores artefacts under ``examples/out`` and generates a quick ASCII plot of the Sense Index series to visualise the lap at a glance.
+The dataset mirrors a short 17-sample stint captured at BL1/XFG pace so that the quickstart replicates realistic ΔNFR and Sense Index oscillations.